github/swift-style-guide/README.md

 	}
 ```

-_Rationale:_ Prevents making the closing of the function argument hard to read and avoid the need to explitly give the argument name.
+_Rationale:_ Prevents making the closing of the function argument hard to read and avoid the need to explicitly give the argument name.

 #### Long closures should not be inlined